dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The golden age is before us, not behind us.
+  I consider myself the end user.
+I make movies that I would like.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (969 days)
+## 🌟 Experiences (970 days)

 ### 🧮 Programming languages